 All students study a general science course in Year 9, 10 and 11.
 Additional to that, they may choose a further four hours of science in Year 11 Science double - 11SCD.

-On completion of Year 11 Science, students will then be able to choose Year 12 Science, Biology, Chemistry and/or Physics (or two or all of them).
+On completion of Year 11 Science, students will then be able to choose Year 12 Science, Biology, Chemistry, Physics, Environmental Science and Sports Science (or two or all of them).

 Students in innovation stream Year 9, 10 and 11, will have a blended science course covering all skills as much as regular 9SCI, 10SCI and 11SCI.